cargomail-org/grip/README.md

 Fig.&nbsp;2.&emsp;Identity Propagation Flow
 </p>

-If the client domain is not identical to the IdP host domain, one of the following means of proving ownership of the client identifier must be used:
+If the client service domain (typically a third-party client) is not identical to the IdP host domain, one of the following means of proving ownership of the client identifier must be used:

 1. [WebFinger](https://github.com/umalabs/identity-propagation-and-assertions/blob/main/images/identity_propagation_flow_webfinger.svg)
 2. [DANE—(DANCE WG)](https://github.com/umalabs/identity-propagation-and-assertions/blob/main/images/identity_propagation_flow_dane.svg)